Word-sense disambiguation: Semi-supervised methods

 Because of the lack of training data, many word sense disambiguation algorithms use semi-supervised learning, which allows both labeled and unlabeled data.
 The Yarowsky algorithm was an early example of such an algorithm.
-It uses the ‘One sense per collocation’ and the ‘One sense per discourse’ properties of human languages for word sense disambiguation.
+It uses the 'One sense per collocation' and the 'One sense per discourse' properties of human languages for word sense disambiguation.
 From observation, words tend to exhibit only one sense in most given discourse and in a given collocation.

 The bootstrapping approach starts from a small amount of seed data for each word: either manually tagged training examples or a small number of surefire decision rules (e.g., 'play' in the context of 'bass' almost always indicates the musical instrument).
 The seeds are used to train an initial classifier, using any supervised method.
 This classifier is then used on the untagged portion of the corpus to extract a larger training set, in which only the most confident classifications are included.
 The process repeats, each new classifier being trained on a successively larger training corpus, until the whole corpus is consumed, or until a given maximum number of iterations is reached.

 Other semi-supervised techniques use large quantities of untagged corpora to provide co-occurrence information that supplements the tagged corpora.
 These techniques have the potential to help in the adaptation of supervised models to different domains.

 Also, an ambiguous word in one language is often translated into different words in a second language depending on the sense of the word.
 Word-aligned bilingual corpora have been used to infer cross-lingual sense distinctions, a kind of semi-supervised system.

 Unsupervised methods

 Unsupervised learning is the greatest challenge for WSD researchers.
 The underlying assumption is that similar senses occur in similar contexts, and thus senses can be induced from text by clustering word occurrences using some measure of similarity of context, a task referred to as word sense induction or discrimination.
 Then, new occurrences of the word can be classified into the closest induced clusters/senses.
 Performance has been lower than for the other methods described above, but comparisons are difficult since senses induced must be mapped to a known dictionary of word senses.
 If a mapping to a set of dictionary senses is not desired, cluster-based evaluations (including measures of entropy and purity) can be performed.
 Alternatively, word sense induction methods can be tested and compared within an application.
-For instance, it has been shown that word sense induction improves Web search result clustering by increasing the quality of result clusters and the degree diversification of result lists.
+For instance, it has been shown that word sense induction improves Web search result clustering by increasing the quality of result clusters and the degree of diversification of result lists.
 It is hoped that unsupervised learning will overcome the knowledge acquisition bottleneck because they are not dependent on manual effort.